abhaybd/EV3-Auto-Turret/README.md

 The robot (client) runs Java 1.7, and the Raspberry Pi (server) runs Python 2.7.

-I'll make a requirements.txt later, but here are the requirements for now:
+~I'll make a requirements.txt later~ (nevermind I made one) but here are the requirements for now:

 ### Java:
 * leJOS Eclipse plugin